NoriSte/reactjsday-2019-testing-course/book/app-actions.md

 Fast because:

 - **reaching the desired front-end state through the UI is a big and slow anti-pattern**.
-If you take a look at the <i><a href="../cypress/integration/examples/signup-command/signup-command-1.e2e.spec.js" target="_blank">signup-command-1.e2e.spec.js</a></i> test, form filling (performed by the <i><a href="../cypress/support/signup/signup-v1.js" target="_blank">signup-v1.js</a></i> custom command) takes circa 1.5 seconds each time.
+If you take a look at the <i>signup-command-1.e2e.spec.js</i> test, form filling (performed by the <i>signup-v1.js</i> custom command) takes circa 1.5 seconds each time.
 We can not waste so much time for every test, what could happen when the test suite will count tens or hundreds of tests?

 Safe because: